MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 To get details on your environment allocation, check [Make credits available for an environment ](/#Make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.
 To get details on your environment consumption, check [Monitor usage](/#monitor-usage) section in this document.

 If your environment has no more capacity, you need to provide capacity to your environment.
-To do this, reallocate existing capacity (from the tenant or environment level).
+To do this, reallocate existing capacity from the organization (tenant) or environment level.
 Alternatively, you can purchase more capacity and make it available to your environment.

 To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/).